 As a measure to address the risk of fluctuation in pension assets, Daiwa House Industry Pension Fund has established an Asset Management Committee, which is responsible for establishing and reviewing strategic asset composition ratios, and appointing and evaluating the asset management institution, and the basic policy for the management of pension assets is to make diversified investment in multiple investment targets with different risk-return characteristics within the scope of tolerable risk.

-However, the balance of the Group's pension assets at the end of the fiscal year was 485.8 billion yen, and significantly bolstered by financial markets such as stock markets and currency markets, in the fiscal year ended March 31, 2022, actuarial gains and losses for employees' retirement benefits of 52 billion yen (decrease in expenses), largely attributable to a gain on the management of pension assets (including a gain on valuation), occurred.
+However, the balance of the Group's pension assets at the end of the fiscal year was 515.6 billion yen, and significantly bolstered by financial markets, in the fiscal year ended March 31, 2023, actuarial gains and losses for employees' retirement benefits of 96.6 billion yen (decrease in expenses), largely attributable to the revision of the discount rate used to calculate defined benefit obligation.
 The Accounting Standard for Retirement Benefits (Accounting Standards Board of Japan Statement No. 26) stipulates that actuarial gains or losses should be amortized at the pro rata amount computed by the straight-line method over a certain period not longer than the expected average remaining working lives of the employees and easing the impact on performance in the period the actuarial gains or losses occur through "delayed recognition" is permitted.
-However, since the fiscal year ended March 31, 2003, the Group has fully amortized actuarial gains and losses at the time of occurrence and a change in this amortization method would fall under a "change in accounting policy" but under the current accounting system a change is not permitted because an increase in the balance of pension assets or increased impact on performance does not constitute a valid reason for a change in accounting policy.
-As a result, operating income for the fiscal period under review of 383.2 billion yen less actuarial gains and losses gives operating income of 332.2 billion yen.
+However, since the fiscal year ended March 31, 2003, the Group has conducted the lump-sum disposal as expenses in the fiscal year of occurrence and a change in this disposal method would fall under a "change in accounting policy" but under the current accounting system a change is not permitted because an increase in the balance of pension assets or increased impact on performance does not constitute a valid reason for a change in accounting policy.
+As a result, operating income for the fiscal period under review was 465.3 billion yen, and operating income excluded actuarial differences was 368.7 billion yen.

 ⑫ Risks associated with vacancies in real estate properties for rent, and with declines in rent levels

 The Daiwa House Group owns and manages a large number of real estate for profit-earning.
 However, increased competition for the acquisition of tenants could make it impossible to acquire tenants or to set rent levels as planned.
 After a tenant moves in, the rent could be lowered through negotiations between the Group and the tenant.
 If a tenant vacates the property, the vacated space may remain vacant for a long time until a new tenant moves in.
 Vacancies could lead to a significant fall in the occupancy rate.
 Such a situation could oblige the Group to lower its rent levels in order to attract new tenants, and this could have an adverse effect on the Group’s business performance.
 If a tenant goes bankrupt, there could be a delay in rent payment and rent collection could become impossible.